LSF-and-MTF-Measurement

 Methods of Experiment

 A test image (Figure 1) is prepared in Mathematica 12.1.1.
-All objects are in actual size.
-This test image includes three vertical and horizontal lines with widths of 1mm, 0.5mm and 0.1mm and one rectangle of 5mm × 3mm.
-First I created equally distant stripes in actual size, then changed the widths of the stripes.
+All objects are to scale.
+This test image includes three vertical and horizontal lines with widths of 1 mm, 0.5 mm, and 0.1 mm, as well as a rectangle measuring 5 mm × 3 mm.
+First, I created evenly spaced stripes at actual size, and then I adjusted the widths of the stripes.

 mm = 7.2/2.54; (*Convert pixel to mm*)